June is National Home Safety Month, and the Neighbor interviewed two local businesses catering to senior citizens about the issue.

 For seniors who are living, or plan to live, in an independent living senior facility such as the Mansions at Sandy Springs, or its assisted living facility, which will open soon, its marketing director, Jyl Batterman, has some additional senior safety hints, as does Google through its senior safety hints website.

-“We know how important it is for older adults to feel a sense of independence as they age and, for many, that means staying in the same home where they raised children and created a lifetime of memories,” Home Instead co-founder and President Jeff Shiovitz said.
+“We know how important it is for older adults to feel a sense of independence as they age and, for many, that means staying in the same home where they raised children and created a lifetime of memories,” said Jeff Shiovitz, co-owner and president of Home Instead Senior Care for its Atlanta Northside area.
 “However, we are also seeing a growing number of seniors who are choosing to move into a new home as they age, one that is better suited to their wishes to remain independent.”

 For some seniors, the decision to look for a new home as they age is a practical one, Shiovitz said, citing a survey Home Instead conducted, with the top desired features including single-floor living and easy or low-cost maintenance.